Frannie-cpu/iam-project/README.md

 > ![Users List](screenshots/addabraham2.png)

-- I took away the old receptionist access , he no longer needs.
+- I took away the old `Receptionist Team` access , he no longer needs.
 Abraham is no longer a Receptionist, so he should not keep his old access.
 If the access is not removed, he keeps collecting access for years, which is called **privilege creep**.
 This is how an ordinary account slowly turns into a very dangerous one.

 > ![Users List](screenshots/removeabraham.png)